-According to a report just out, it is too easy to be fooled by home staging.
+According to one report, it is too easy to be fooled by home staging.
 Home staging is a term that we are gradually becoming familiar with.
 It is the idea that we try to create the best impression of our home when selling the house.
-It used to be just run the vacuum over it and do the dishes but nowadays there is a whole set of rules to follow!
+It used to be just run the vacuum over it and do the dishes.
+Nowadays there is a whole set of rules to follow!

 STAGING HELPS SELL HOMES

 Another instruction is to remove anything personal like photographs, so that the prospective buyer can visualize the house as their own.
 Closets are de-cluttered so that they look more spacious and all bathroom paraphernalia is supposed to be gone from the counter top!
 Garbage bins are even removed and hidden from sight.

 However it has been suggested that home staging can also be deliberately used to hide a multitude of sins!

 The National Association of Exclusive Buyer Agents (NAEBA, who solely represent buyers in the realty business) has suggested that as much as 82% of buyers are sidetracked from the important issues by a well-staged house.
 This organization also concedes that home staging nets more cash and faster sales – so it works!

 Some of the underhand tricks used in staging can include using smaller furniture to make a room look larger.
 They may place rugs over damaged parts of the floor, or using curtains to hide rotting sills.
 Also noted is the practice of putting a cheap paint job on to cover defects.
 Your realtor is legally obligated to let you know of any defects, but only if he actually knows about them!

 Buyers are urged by the NAEBA to be cautious and to remember that when the house is sold, the stage is taken away.
 The tricks of home staging do not improve the floor plan, or the square footage of the home.
 Nor does it alter the quality of the neighborhood.
 These are the qualities that you will be re-selling at a later date.